NCAS-CMS/cfdm/docs/source/tutorial.rst

 **Metadata construct data**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Metadata constructs share the same API as the field construct for accessing their data:
+Metadata constructs share the :ref:`a similar API as the field construct <Data>` as the field construct for accessing their data:

 .. code-block:: python